cfirmo33/cabify-challenge/go/README.md

 * The gorutine under `Checkout` never ends.
 If necessary, we could provide an additional channel to request the goroutine to terminate.
-* The package structure could be lightly inconventional.
+* The package structure could be lightly unconventional.
 As disclaimed above, I'm not a Go expert at all.